thegentlegeek/gentleOS/README.md

 This repository serves as the central hub for managing my NixOS systems and Home Manager user environments.
 By leveraging the power of Nix, I aim to achieve a highly consistent, portable, and declarative configuration across all my machines.

 This project is focused on utilizing Hyprland and declaring all necessary components and stylings within the declarative nature of NixOS but I've left my KDE config in here for the sake of posterity.
-I LOVE this declarative approach but it's also taking something hard (Hyprland) configuration and turns the difficulty up a notch with NixOS.
+I LOVE this declarative approach but it's also taking something hard (Hyprland configuration from scratch) and turns the difficulty up a notch with NixOS.
 I will attempt to document the hows and whys of the configurations within files themselves but at first, here's a few key highlights.

 1. Hyprland configurations are located:
     - System level: hosts/shared/workstation/window-managers/hyprland.
 This is where system level packages and settings are defined.
 Base things that enable Hyprland to work for all users.